kubeshop/kusk-gateway/README.md

 Otherwise see our [Installation document](https://kubeshop.github.io/kusk-gateway/installation/) for how to install the Kusk Gateway to Kubernetes.

-For the quick and impatient, [Jetstack Cert-Manager](https://cert-manager.io/docs/installation/) must be installed in the cluster and then:
+For the quick and impatient:

 ```sh